pilotmoon/popclipweb/site/guide/index.md

 *See also [Troubleshooting](/kb/troubleshooting) if you have questions about technical issues.*

-- **Is there / will you make a version of PopClip for iPhone or iPad?**
+* **Is there / will you make a version of PopClip for iPhone or iPad?**
   Unfortunately PopClip would not be possible on iOS, due to the way iOS apps work.

-- **Is there / will you make a version of PopClip for Windows?**
+* **Is there / will you make a version of PopClip for Windows?**
   I don't make a Windows version of PopClip and I have no plans to do so.
 There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar), which the developer says was was inspired by PopClip.
 However, I have no involvement with that app at all.

-- **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?**
+* **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?**
   I'd love it to do this, but it is technically not possible (as far as I know).

+## About the developer

+PopClip is not made by a large company or even a small team; it's made by one person.
+Nick Moore.
+I'm also the one writing this user guide.
+I'm from the UK and my native language is English.
+To get in touch, see [Support and Feedback](/support).

+[Pilotmoon Software](https://pilotmoon.com/) is the business name under which I have published my apps.
+You will see some links and references to `pilotmoon.com` in various places, and I use the `@pilotmoon` handle on GitHub and elsewhere.